-Three Jharkhand Congress MLAs detained in Howrah after cash found in car
+Congress suspends three Jharkhand MLAs found with large amount of cash in car

-The Congress party alleged that the money was part of a conspiracy by the BJP to topple its coalition government in Jharkhand.
+The Congress had alleged that the money was part of a conspiracy by the BJP to topple its coalition government in Jharkhand.

-Three Congress MLAs from Jharkhand were detained by the West Bengal Police in Howrah district on Saturday after a huge amount of cash was found in the vehicle they were travelling in, PTI reported.
+The Congress party on Sunday suspended three of its MLAs from Jharkhand, a day after they were detained in Howrah with a huge amount of cash in their vehicle.

-The vehicle in which the three MLAs – Irfan Ansari, Rajesh Kachchap and Naman Bixal Kongari – were travelling was intercepted on National Highway-16 at the Ranihati area of the district.
+The MLAs – Irfan Ansari, Rajesh Kachchap and Naman Bixal Kongari – were intercepted by the West Bengal Police on National Highway-16 at the Ranihati area of the district on Saturday.

 Superintendent of Police Swati Bhangalia said that the police had received specific inputs about money being transported in a black car on the highway.